The Bain Avenue Mural Project

 More than a mural

 Day 1 focused on ancestral teachings and the Morrisseau style while guiding students in drawing their own designs in pencil on canvas.
 On Day 2, the students used paint to bring colour to their designs.
-These workshops were gratefully and enthusiastically received by students and teachers alike.
+These workshops were gratefully and enthusiastically received by students and school staff alike.

 Samples of student work